 If you’re not ready to move into cheetah territory yet, start exploring jewel tones.
 Jewel tone colors (think: mustard, wine, navy blue) are basically pure colors with black added.
 So really…it’s like you’re still wearing black.

-Here are a couple animal and jewel tone inspired outfits:
+Here are a couple of animal and jewel-tone inspired outfits: